-DOC advocacy and management of sediment and nutrients currently relies on the limits defined in the National Objectives Framework and the extrapolation of site- or species-specific data.
+DOC advocacy and management of sediment and nutrients, however, currently relies on the limits defined in the broad national guidance (e.g. National Objectives Framework) and the extrapolation of site- or species-specific data.
+There also remains limited knowledge on the impact of these pollutants on freshwater biodiversity.
 Future management would be enhanced by an improved knowledge of mitigation methods for suspended and deposited sediment, the incorporation of acute versus chronic effects in limit setting, and the effects of interactions between sediment/nutrients and other pressures on freshwater ecosystem health and function.